Nao's analysis results

 - Overthinks to the point of paralysis

-- Strong risk management skills
+- High risk management ability

 - Fulfils obligations